daniilsunyaev/howdy/README.md

 ### Potential enhancements?

-- add exporting to xlsx;
-- add exporting to gnu plot;
 - add GUI (let's be honest, no one wants to type a command with args in terminal just record a digit);
-- work on a more advanced querying syntax;
+- work on a more advanced querying syntax.